threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### I have rack servers in my Threefold Farm.
+### I have rack servers in my Threefold farm.
 Can I set rack servers vertically?

 In general, it is not recommended to set rack servers vertically as they were designed to be laid flat in racks.
 That being said, if you want to set your rack vertically, here are some general rules to follow.
 Do so at your own risk.